klucyszy/freethings/README.md

     - [ ] Bidding for Charity
 - [ ] Phase 4.
 Basic UI with Vue.js (up to 30 days)
 - [ ] Phase 5.
 Testing and Bug-fixing (10-30 days)

+## Analysis & exploration

+You need to know that I want also to learn exploring the domain using Event Storming as I do not have to do it in practice on daily basis.

+Here is link to Miro, where I'm exploring the domain: [freethings miro](https://miro.com/app/board/uXjVNl71hrg=/?share_link_id=521419360509)

 ### Notes (not included in project scope but I this is a good place to keep them)